T

 neighborhood

-• Purchase a map from the information center to find all the hidden art pieces.
+• Purchase a map at the tourist information center to find all the art pieces.

 2. Midday